-Sri Reddy Comments About Anand Deverakonda And Sivatmika’s Dorasani Lip-lock Leave Fans Stunned
+Sri Reddy's Comments On Anand Deverakonda And Sivatmika’s Dorasani Lip-lock Leave Fans Stunned

 Last year, actress Sri Reddy became the talk of the town for a surprising reason when she stripped in public and claimed that several top producers exploit 'local girls' before showing them the door.
 Thereafter, she accused the likes of Nani and Raghava Lawrence of exploiting her, which ruffled a few feathers.
 While actresses Andrea Jeremiah and Priya Bhavani supported her, actors Pawan Kalyan and Vishal slammed her for sensationalising the issue.
 Now, Sri Reddy is in the limelight for an unexpected reason.